steven-tey/extrapolate/PR.md

 ### Steps
   - Use the Deploy with Vercel button above.
 This will:
     1. Create a new git repository for the project.
-    2. Set up the necessary Supabase environment variables and run the [SQL migrations](supabase/migrations) to set up the Database schema on a new project.
+    2. Set up the necessary Supabase environment variables and run the [SQL migrations](https://github.com/ajayvignesh01/extrapolate-new/tree/main/supabase/migrations) to set up the Database schema on a new project.
+       - If for some reason the migrations weren't automatically run by the integration, you can manually run them in the [SQL Editor](https://app.supabase.com/project/_/sql).
+       - The integration should have also handled adding the site url and approved redirect urls for auth.
+But in case it didn't, you manually do so [here](https://app.supabase.com/project/_/auth/url-configuration).
     3. Set up some environment variables.

   - There are two more things we need to manually set up on Supabase